 - CloudFest – traditionally, you can find us there!
 Last year we were one of the sponsors.
 Also, I had a keynote speech about IPv4 challenges enterprises have, what is our solution to that and how the market will evolve.
 As always, CloudFest takes part in Rust, Germany.

 - DataCloud Congress – Monte Carlo is probably the most extravagant Southern Europe spot.
-The congress was a great opportunity to meet with the data centre, IP transit and other partners we work.
+The congress was a great opportunity to meet with the data center, IP transit, and other partners we work.

 - Connect (by Cloudflare) – Cloudflare is our close partner, and they do a fantastic job.
-The only thing what is left is to congratulate them with such an achievement – IPO.
+The only thing that is left is to congratulate them on such an achievement – IPO.
 We visited their new HQ in London.
-It was interesting to learn more about future plans.
+It was interesting to learn more about the future plans.
 Great job, Cloudflare!

 - Cephalocon Barcelona 2019 – We are heavy Ceph addicts, and all our cloud infrastructure is running on Ceph.
 We could not resist the fact that Cephalocon hosted so close in Europe, Barcelona.
 Meeting great guys who are running massive Ceph clusters, and it was an excellent chance to get more experience and share the knowledge.